MA in Art History & Visual Culture

 The individually tailored research projects advanced my understanding of the global art scene and helped me to explore and expand my own interests.
 The program enabled me to build relationships with art practitioners and professionals which I have

 been able to nurture and use to my advantage.
 After my MA, I worked as Exhibitions Assistant in photography at the National Portrait Gallery and then moved to the architecture department at the Victoria and Albert Museum.
-I am currently working at the October Gallery and as a freelance Curator and Project Manager.
+I am currently working as Artist and Client Registrar, White Cube, London.

 I greatly enjoyed my time at Richmond.
 The Kensington campus is ideally located in the heart of London within reach of some of the world’s finest museums and art galleries, as well as one-of-a-kind cultural experiences and opportunities for fun and entertainment.
 The MA is both rigorous and academically stimulating with its emphasis on intercultural and marginalized perspectives, as well as global contemporary visual culture.
 The focus on key methodologies and current, relevant scholarship on cultural sensitivity and multiplicity of perspectives provides excellent groundwork for further research at the postgraduate level, and has challenged me to think about art in ways I never have before.